 ‘Finding A Tenant’ Guide For Landlords- How To Find Tenants

-If you’re reading this guide, it probably means you’re trying to find tenants without the help of a traditional high-street letting agent.
-Wise decision, and you’ve come to the right place for guidance.
+If you’ve found yourself here, it probably means you’re trying to find tenants without the help of a traditional high-street letting agent.
+Wise decision, and you’ve come to the right place.

 Let me show you how the figures stack up with a real example: